-Ellison Collections, LLC is the developer in the 54-acre Williams Reserve East subdivision (46 lots).
+Ellison Collections, LLC is the developer in the 54-acre Williams Reserve East subdivision (46 lots - on approximately 53 acres).
 All of the lots in the section have been sold to DR Horton, who is marketing homes in the \$290,000 - \$430,000 price range.
-As of December 1, 2023, there were 4 completed homes, 13 homes under construction and 29 vacant developed lots in Williams Reserve East.
+As of September 1, 2024, there were 10 completed homes, 3 homes under construction and 33 vacant developed lots in Williams Reserve East.

 Ellison Collections, LLC has negotiated an arrangement with the City of Cut and Shoot for the provision of water supply capacity that is adequate to serve the full build-out of the 45 acres in Williams Reserve East.
 Wastewater is treated via an aerobic septic system with spray field for each of the homes that sit on approximately 1 acre lots.
-Homeowners in Williams Reserve East pay their monthly water bill directly to the City of Cut and Shoot.
+Homeowners in Williams Reserve East pay their monthly water bill directly to Cut and Shoot.
 (Therefore, the District does not receive any water or sewer revenues to pay for District operating costs.)
-According to the City of Cut and Shoot rate order the average monthly water bill for a 9,000 gallon per month water user in Williams Reserve East will be approximately \$75.00.
+According to the Cut and Shoot rate order, the average monthly water bill for a 9,000 gallon per month water user in Williams Reserve East will be approximately \$75.00.